1. Architecture

 In this section, we describe the list of components required to install the Unify Server DQE instance on GCP.

-Note: Estimation are made for a base of 1 million records.
+Note: Estimates are based on 1 million records.
 Depending on the volume of the databases processed, it may be necessary to increase the memory capacity of container instances to optimize processing times.

-• Load Balancer: Not essential but can be used if already existing.
+- Load balancer: Not required, but can be used if already available.

 For more information, see the following resources: